torvalds/linux/Documentation/driver-api/media/v4l2-dev.rst

   implement ``VIDIOC_G_PRIORITY`` and ``VIDIOC_S_PRIORITY``.
   If left to ``NULL``, then it will use the struct v4l2_prio_state in :c:type:`v4l2_device`.
-If you want to have a separate priority state per (group of) device node(s),   then you can point it to your own struct :c:type:`v4l2_prio_state`.
+If you want to have a separate priority state per (group of) device analde(s),   then you can point it to your own struct :c:type:`v4l2_prio_state`.

 - :c:type:`video_device`->dev_parent: you only set this if v4l2_device was